BonneGueule x Maharishi: our olive “Custom pant”

 The Snoball system: practical, it also allows you to refine the style of the piece once worn.

-I'm deliberately stopping here because I would have the opportunity to talk in great detail about the pants as part of our collaboration.
+I'm stopping here on purpose because I'll have the opportunity to talk about the pants in more detail during our collaboration.

 High-end finishes and materials

 Hardy is someone who loves the product.
-In addition to making the garment functional , he uses beautiful materials and he is a stickler for small details :
+In addition to making the garment functional , he uses beautiful materials and is a maniac for small details :

-• In terms of details, there are also zero concessions : on his clothes we find waterproof zips, personalized Riri zips, colored edging that we only see on the inside of the garment, and he even thought of the way from which the pockets are sewn so that they remain perfectly flat.
+• In terms of details, there are also zero concessions : his clothes feature waterproof zips, personalized Riri zips, colored piping that can only be seen on the inside of the garment, and he even thought about the way the pockets are sewn so that they remain perfectly flat.

 maharishi riri

-The "Temple beads", used for drawstrings, were developed with Riri.
+The "Temple beads", used for the drawstrings, were developed with Riri.

-So are you starting to understand why this brand has been considered one of the most innovative in streetwear? 🙂
+So you're starting to understand why this brand has been considered one of the most innovative in streetwear? 🙂

-While Maharishi is a twenty-year-old brand, it is far ahead of its time, since we find several fashionable and very current values there:
+While Maharishi is a twenty-year-old brand, it is well ahead of its time, since it embodies several fashionable and very current values:

 • Environmental awareness,